 “When I get my Guide Dog, I know my life will change incredibly: that’s because I will be able to experience independence for the first time.”

 Tegan has never experienced independence – because she has never seen the world around her.

-Tegan has Leber Congenital Amaurosis, a rare condition in which the retinas don’t function: she was born blind.
+Tegan has Leber Congenital Amaurosis, (link opens in a new window) a rare condition in which the retinas don’t function: she was born blind.
 When her mum Kathryn heard the diagnosis for the first time, she was devastated.
 She feared for the challenges that lay ahead for her precious daughter.
 And while Tegan has faced many challenges in her early life, this only worsened when she started school.

 Because of her lack of sight, she was excluded from participating in PE classes and team sports.
 As difficult as that was to cope with, Tegan was most upset that she was excluded from friendships.

 “The parents of some of her classmates didn’t want Tegan to go over to their house to play,” she remembers.
 “It was too hard or too scary for them to supervise a blind child.
 Some of the parents didn’t want Tegan being friends with their kids, and they made this very clear to me.”